Football Concussions: Prevention, Diagnosis, and Recovery

 Anyone of any age can sustain a concussion, and statistics show that if you’re an athlete who has had one concussion, your chances of having another within the same season are much greater.
 Forty percent of athletes don’t fully recover before they go back to participating in their sports, which increases their chances of additional injury and long-term consequences.
 The effects of multiple concussions can be cumulative in those athletes.
 If you think you might have sustained a concussion, take yourself out, get checked out, and follow a safe return-to-play timeline.

 Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone.
 And you’re not crazy.
 On average, our patients improve by 75% after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 What Are the Leading Causes of Football Concussions, and Who Gets Them?